How each substrate affects the system

 Also known as: Pool filter sand, Silica sand, Play sand (washed), Black diamond blasting sand

-- Provides no nutrients to root feeders: heavy-feeding plants (swords, crypts) will yellow and stall without root tabs supplementing
+- Provides no nutrients to root feeders, so heavy-feeding plants (swords, crypts) yellow and stall without root tabs

-- Cory catfish, kuhli loaches, and other substrate-sifters thrive on fine sand which lets them filter without scratching their barbels
+- Corydoras catfish, kuhli loaches and other substrate-sifters do well on fine sand, which lets them forage and sift without risking their barbels on sharp grit

-- Anaerobic pockets form over time under uniform fine sand; periodic gentle stirring or malaysian trumpet snails prevent hydrogen sulfide buildup
+- Uniform fine sand can develop anaerobic pockets over time; gentle periodic stirring or Malaysian trumpet snails prevent hydrogen sulfide buildup

-- Easy to clean with a gravel vacuum held just above the surface; debris lifts off without pulling up the sand itself
+- Easy to clean by holding a gravel vacuum just above the surface, so debris lifts off without pulling up the sand

-Rinse aggressively before adding to the tank or expect cloudy water for hours.
-Pool filter sand is the cheapest reliable option in the US; "black diamond" sandblasting sand is industrial-grade but works fine in freshwater (rinse thoroughly).
-Avoid play sand without washing; the surfactants kill fish.
+Rinse it aggressively before adding it to the tank, or expect cloudy water for hours.
+Pool filter sand is the cheapest reliable option in the US, and 'black diamond' sandblasting sand is industrial grade but works in freshwater after thorough rinsing.
+Wash play sand especially well to remove fine silt and dust before use.
+Most of these are silica (quartz) sand, which is chemically inert.

 Limestone gravel